 The difference between $1 million at a $9 million pre-money valuation and the same $1 million at a $4 million pre-money valuation looks big, but is actually just 10 percent extra dilution.
 That 10 percent could be well worth it to ensure you weather a global pandemic and survive to prosper in the future.

-Rest assured that it will all even out.
-Just do your job and get the cash.
+just do your job and get the cash